T0RS0FT/Tor.Fixer.Client/README.md

 });
 ```

-Based on your design, you can choose a http error handling mode with the following:
+Based on your design, you can choose a http error handling mode with the following code:

 ```text
 builder.Services.AddFixer(options =>